 - Want to know more about what will actually be on your ballot?
 Check here.

 - Need help getting to the polls?
-Both Uber and Lyft are offering voters free and discounted rides to your nearest polling place.
+Lyft is offering voters discounted rides to your nearest polling place using the code 2020VOTE.

 Curious About Bringing Your Little Ones With You to Vote?